ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 c.
 Your application might be putting unknown API calls to the Redis instance.

-Except Psync which is used for metrics, we don’t request any other API in your instance.
+Except PSYNC which is used for metrics, we don’t request any other API in your instance.
 {: note}

 ### Solutions: